Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Introduction

-Yet most existing {tree-search decoding policies} are largely budget-agnostic: they rely on fixed search hyperparameters, e.g., iterations, branching factor, and width/depth~\cite{tot, eta-mcts, AB-MCTS}, or simply terminate search when the token budget is exhausted.
-This mismatch yields two common failure modes: i) it may keep branching late and run out of budget without refining or verifying promising candidates, or ii) it may stop early and leave the budget unused.
-Early-stopping variants~\cite{LiteSearch} focus on the \textit{stopping} decision for saving tokens.
-They do not define a budget-conditioned policy for \textit{shifting} the search from branching to refinement as the budget runs down.
+they either use fixed search hyperparameters, such as the number of iterations, branching factor, and search width/depth~\cite{tot, eta-mcts, AB-MCTS}, or treat the budget merely as a stopping condition.
+This budget mismatch leads to two common failure modes: the search may over-branch late and exhaust the budget before refinement or verification, or it may stop prematurely and leave part of the budget unused.
+Early-stopping variants~\cite{LiteSearch} focus on deciding when to stop in order to save tokens, but do not define a budget-conditioned policy for shifting search from branching to refinement as the remaining budget decreases.

-We propose \textbf{Budget-Guided MCTS (\method)}, a tree-search decoding algorithm that \textit{aligns} its search policy with a fixed \textit{token budget}---the total number of output tokens generated across the entire search.
-Built on Monte Carlo tree search algorithm (MCTS)~\cite{alphago}, \method\ realizes \textit{budget-dependent} decisions for node selection and expansion, i.e., conditioning them on the remaining budget.
-As a result, \method\ starts with broad exploration to avoid premature commitment, and then, as the budget depletes, shifts toward refining and completing the most promising candidates while suppressing new branches.
-This budget-aligned wide-to-deep behavior lets the search first \textit{think broadly} and then \textit{finish strong}, turning the same token budget into more reliable solutions.
+We propose \textbf{Budget-Guided MCTS (\method)}, a tree-search decoding algorithm that \textit{aligns} its search policy with a fixed \textit{token budget}---the total number of output tokens generated across the entire search (Fig.~\ref{fig:overview}).
+Building on Monte Carlo Tree Search (MCTS)~\cite{alphago}, \method\ makes \textit{budget-dependent} decisions for node selection and expansion by conditioning them on the remaining budget.
+As a result, \method\ begins with broad exploration to avoid premature commitment, and gradually shifts toward refining and completing the most promising candidates as the budget decreases, while suppressing unnecessary new branches.
+This budget-aligned wide-to-deep behavior enables the search to first \textit{think broadly} and then \textit{finish strong}, turning the same token budget into more reliable solutions.